Shreyasramakrishna90/CS6381-01/README.md

 4.Run the script sub.py.in the third terminal using ***python sub.py*** 5.Run the script broker.py in the fourth terminal using ***python broker.py***

-***Expected output*** Run the second subsriber with a little delay to see that the second subscriber would start receiving the current streamed data along with the history list.
+Expected output:Run the second subsriber with a little delay to see that the second subscriber would start receiving the current streamed data along with the history list.
 ###################################################################################
 ```